Technology-related Project Requests

 All projects being worked on by The Office of Technology Services are managed and tracked in our Service Management Suite, Service Now (also known as SNOW).
 The Service Now site can be accessed internally by faculty and staff members so they can track the status of their technology-related project requests as well as see all of projects being done across the system to enhance our network and keep our services innovative and at the forefront of higher education technology.

-For a real-time snapshot of OTS projects, go to the SNOW Public Report.
+For a real-time snapshot of OTS projects, go to the OTS Projects Web Report.

 Categorizing IT Projects for Governance Purposes